Darktrace Limited — Privacy & Data Protection Policy

-Our website uses a third-party cookie provided by Google Analytics (_GA) to gather anonymised information for the benefit of all web users.
-Darktrace do not use behavioural targeting cookies.
-All our cookies fall within the ICC classifications Strictly Necessary, Functionality and Performance and none within the classification Behavioural Targeting.
+Our website uses a third-party cookie provided by Google Analytics to gather anonymized information for the benefit of all web users.
+Darktrace do not use behavioral targeting cookies.
+All our cookies fall within the ICC classifications Strictly Necessary, Functionality and Performance and none within the classification Behavioral Targeting.

 If at any time you wish to disable our cookies you may do so through the settings on your browser, but if you do so you will not be able to use certain important features of our service.